-LIVE STREAM: Donald Trump Florida Rally — Trump Launches 2020 Campaign Early
+Live Stream: Donald Trump Florida Rally — Trump Launches 2020 Campaign Early

 Donald Trump, Russia, And Rosneft: Vladimir Putin Oil Mystery — Shares Sold To Mystery Buyer Once Offered As Trump Bribe

 In a highly unusual move, Trump filed forms with the Federal Election Commission on the same day that he was inaugurated, January 20, declaring himself an eligible candidate for president in 2020.
-His campaign has already raised $7 million for Trump’s 2020 reelection bid.
+His campaign has already raised $7 million for Trump’s 2020 re-election bid.
 Some of those funds will presumably be use to stage Saturday’s Florida rally.

-For live online streaming and coverage of the the first Donald Trump campaign rally of his 2020 reelection campaign — with no cable login credentials required — check out CBS News at this link, or ABC News Go by clicking on this link.
+For live online streaming and coverage of the the first Donald Trump campaign rally of his 2020 re-election campaign — with no cable login credentials required — check out CBS News at this link, or ABC News Go by clicking on this link.

 Live streaming feeds that will offer coverage of the campaign rally nearly four years in advance of the 2020 presidential election on the three major cable news networks are also available online, although they mostly require cable or satellite provider online login credentials.
 Find the CNN feed at this link, MSNBC here at this link, and Fox News by clicking here.
 Or try this alternative link to get live coverage of the Trump campaign rally in Melbourne, Florida.

-[Image By Ralph Freso/Getty Images]
+[Featured Image By Ralph Freso/Getty Images]